Myosin binding protein C, cardiac: Post-translational regulation

-Genetics

-The cloning of the human MYBPC3 cDNA and localization of the gene on human chromosome 11p11.2 has assisted the structure and function of cMyBP-C. MYBPC3 became therefore the "best" candidate gene for the CMH4 locus for hypertrophic cardiomyopathy that was initially mapped by the group of Schwartz.
-MYBPC3 mutations segregating in families with hypertrophic cardiomyopathy have been identified.
-MYBPC3 was thus the fourth gene for hypertrophic cardiomyopathy, following MYH7, encoding β-myosin heavy chain, TNNT2 and TPM1, encoding cardiac troponin T and α-tropomyosin, respectively, earmarking hypertrophic cardiomyopathy (HCM) as a disease of the sarcomere.
-Truncation mutations in MYBPC3 stand as the primary cause of HCM.
+Clinical significance

+Truncation mutations in MYBPC3 stand as the primary cause of hypertrophic cardiomyopathy (HCM).

 To date, roughly 350 mutations in MYBPC3 have been identified, and in large part, the mutations result in protein truncation, shifts in reading frames, and premature termination codons.

 Genetic studies have revealed significant overlap between genotypes and phenotypes as MYBPC3 mutations can lead to various forms of cardiomyopathies, such as dilated cardiomyopathy and left ventricular noncompaction cardiomyopathy.

 In patients with isolated or familial cases of dilated cardiomyopathy, MYBPC3 mutations represented the second highest number of known mutations.

 Furthermore, a 25-bp intronic MYBPC3 deletion leading to protein truncation is present in 4% of the population in South India and is associated with a higher risk to develop heart failure.

 Founder MYBPC3 mutations have been reported in Iceland, Italy, The Netherlands, Japan, France and Finland, where they represent a large percentage of cases with hypertrophic cardiomyopathy.
 All of them are truncating mutations, resulting in a shorter protein, lacking the regulatory phosphorylatable M motif and/or major binding domains to other sarcomeric proteins.

-A body of evidence indicates that patients with more than 1 mutation often develop a more severe phenotype, and a significant fraction of childhood-onset hypertrophic cardiomyopathy (14%) is caused by compound genetic variants.
+A body of evidence indicates that patients with more than one mutation often develop a more severe phenotype, and a significant fraction of childhood-onset hypertrophic cardiomyopathy (14%) is caused by compound genetic variants.
 This suggests that a gene-dosage effect might be responsible for manifestations at a younger age.

 A total of 51 cases of homozygotes or compound heterozygotes have been reported, most of them with double truncating MYBPC3 mutations and associated with severe cardiomyopathy, leading to heart failure and death within the first year of life.